Ultra diffuse galaxy

 NGC 1052-DF2, an ultra diffuse galaxy.

 An ultra diffuse galaxy (UDG), or dark galaxy, is an extremely low luminosity galaxy, the first example of which was discovered in the nearby Virgo Cluster by Allan Sandage and Bruno Binggeli in 1984.
 (Note: UDGs are a subset of dwarf spheroidals and dwarf ellipticals and as such are a redundant name for an already well studied galaxy type.)
 These galaxies have been studied for many years prior to their renaming in 2015.
 Their lack of luminosity is due to the lack of star-forming gas, which results in these galaxies being reservoirs of very old stellar populations.
 These galaxies with lower luminosity are more likely to be found in clusters, such as the Coma Cluster, than in groups.
 Ultra diffuse galaxies have a similar size to the Milky Way, but they have masses more akin to dwarf galaxies.
-The formation of ultra diffuse galaxies is still debated, however they're thought to have formed from the earliest of galaxies or tidal forces.
+The formation of ultra diffuse galaxies is still debated, however they're thought to have formed from the earliest galaxy mergers or tidal forces.
+Structural analysis of their photometric scaling relations shows that UDGs form a continuous parameter sequence extending dwarf and ordinary early-type galaxies to lower luminosities and surface brightnesses rather than constituting a physically distinct class of galaxies.

+Characteristics

+Utilizing the Dark Energy Survey, a new detection model (UDGnet-DES) was able to detect UDG candidates based on the morphological characteristics (more disk-shaped / elongated ellipse) of UDGs.
+The model found that UDGs can be categorized into two color types: There are blue UDGs with a color index (g-i) less than 0.6, and there are red UDGs with a color index (g-i) greater than 0.6.
+The model also found that, when it comes to a UDGs effective surface brightness, blue UDGs tend to have a higher surface brightness than that of red UDGs.
+The average surface brightness of this study was found to be 25 mag arcsec^{−2}.

 Based on discoveries confirmed in 2018, this class of galaxies includes both extremes of dark matter content: Some UDGs consist almost entirely of dark matter (such a galaxy may have the same size and mass as the Milky Way but a visible star count of only 1%), while other UDGs appear to be almost entirely free of dark matter.
+More recently (2025), suggestions that UDGs typically have more dark matter content than typical dwarf galaxies have been proposed.